Welcome to the Jane Thomas Pilates website

 Pilates is no different.
 We make no secret of the fact that over the years we have met many people who say they do a Pilates class, yet have no idea of even the most basic Pilates principles.
-Quite apart from the fact that they would not be realising the benefits Pilates should have brought them, we believe this is a waste of time and money.
+Quite apart from the fact that they would not be realising the benefits Pilates should have brought them, we believe this is a waste of their time and their money.
 We are committed to making sure this does not happen with our clients — and that's why we run our brilliant online Absolute Beginners Course, along with occasional Live Beginners Courses.

 Absolute Beginners Courses

 The course is quite intensive, in that it goes from Zero to Hero in just the six classes.
-The videos of the classes are progressive, building up with each class, so that you learn all the Pilates principles to a proficient level — ideal before you move on to an Improvers group.
+The videos of the classes are progressive, building up with each class, so that you learn all the Pilates principles to a proficient level — ideal before you move on to a regular class.
 Or, if you feel more comfortable, you can join another Absolute Beginners Course, or even an occasional Live Beginners Course immediately following.

 1 We are Pilates specialists!

-3 Each Absolute Beginners Course is accompanied by a FREE highly illustrated and descriptive book and ebook
+2 Each Absolute Beginners Course is accompanied by a FREE highly illustrated and descriptive book and book

-4 Each Absolute Beginners Course is accompanied by a whole set of FREE online videos, allied to the ebook — one video for each week’s class
+3 Each Absolute Beginners Course is accompanied by a whole set of FREE online videos, allied to the book — one video for each week’s class

-You can watch the video for your week’s class any number of times, so that you can practise the class as often as you want, until you are ready for the next class.
+You can watch the video for each class any number of times, so that you can practise the class as often as you want, until you are ready for the next class.

-There's a short sample of one of the videos for you to view here — it corresponds to page 11 of the sample course ebook you can see above.
+There's a short sample of one of the videos for you to view here — it corresponds to page 11 of the sample course book you can see above.